INDEPENDENT DAMP AND TIMBER SURVEY SERVICE

 Peter's mode of operation:

 As a general rule Peter will only make one appointment in a day (unlike some who make 6!) which means he has no time constraint whilst on site enabling him to undertake a thorough investigation which on numerous occasions has revealed problems not seen by others.
-Peter's normal procedure is that he will visit your property and carry out a thorough inspection of the problem already identified or, subject to instructions, locate as far as practically possible any damp or timber related issues that may exist in a property.
+Peter's normal procedure is that he will visit your property and carry out a thorough inspection of the problem already identified or, subject to your instructions, locate as far as practically possible any damp or timber related issues that may exist in a property.